 In the right conditions, Bougainvillea is a hardy and spirited plant that you’d think could withstand almost any trial and sorrow.

-Yet it does have its weaknesses and can show little will to fight to survive.
+Yet, it does have its weaknesses and can show little will to fight to survive under certain circumstances.

 One example is Bougainvillea dropping flowers.

-The primary reason Bougainvillea will drop its flowers is exposure to low temperatures.
+The primary reason your Bougainvillea is dropping flowers is exposure to low temperatures.
 Other reasons are over- or under-watering, insufficient sunlight, and applying the wrong kind – or wrong quantities – of fertilizer.
 Ethylene gas can also cause Bougainvillea to drop its flowers.

 4 Reasons Bougainvillea is Dropping Flowers

 1. Change in Environment

 Bougainvillea gets “trained” from seedling onward.
 So, if your plant spent its first few months or years in a hot, humid environment such as a greenhouse, it won’t be a happy camper when you move it somewhere cooler or drier.

 To grow Bougainvillea, the secret mantra is “adequate irrigation, warm temperatures, and direct sunlight.”
 Fulfill these three conditions, and your plant should thrive.

 Even if you have been careful to select Bougainvillea based on its USDA hardiness and you live in a Bougainvillea recommended hardiness zone of 9 and above, young plants coming into an area 9 region might still get stressed because of their earlier training.